BigelowLab/2025-sea-change-semester-R-labs/3_Make-DaRTS-data-R-friendly.md

 Make DaRTS data R friendly
 ================

-In this lesson, we are going to revisit the CTD data from yesterday, and think about setting ourselves up for success at the start of a project.
+In this lesson, we are going to consider DaRTS CTD data, and think about setting ourselves up for success at the start of a project.

-We will learn how to:
+We will learn:

 1. Best practices for organizing data in a spreadsheet
-2. Creating spreadsheets that are R-readable
+2. Create spreadsheets that are R-readable
-3. Exporting data from spreadsheets into R
+3. Export data from spreadsheets into R
-4. Wrangling data within R??

 ## Formatting Data